Code-Hex/gqldoc/example/github/enums.md

 ### EnterpriseDefaultRepositoryPermissionSettingValue

-<p>The possible values for the enterprise default repository permission setting.</p>
+<p>The possible values for the enterprise base repository permission setting.</p>

 <table>
   <tr>